gribnoysup/react-yandex-maps/README.md

 ## More Examples

-To look at examples clone this repo, `cd` to repo folder and run `npm start`
+You can go to https://gribnoysup.github.io/react-yandex-maps/ to look at examples, or clone this repo, `cd` to repo folder and run `npm start`

 ```shell
 git clone https://github.com/gribnoysup/react-yandex-maps.git